Logo of European Union

 In this guide, we'll explore the concept of a tiered loyalty program and its various advantages.
 You'll learn the main loyalty mechanisms that drive customer engagement and motivation.
 What's more, you'll discover the value of optimizing for profitability when managing loyalty benefits and how tiers contribute to natural customer segmentation.

-This guide also explains what is a tiered loyalty program matrix and shows you the best practices for preparing it.
-You'll be walked through establishing clear loyalty scheme objectives, identifying and segmenting your customer base, and determining your business's most suitable tiers.
+This guide also explains what a tiered loyalty program matrix is and shows you the best practices for preparing it.
+You'll be walked through establishing clear loyalty scheme objectives, identifying and segmenting your customer base, and determining your business's most suitable tiers to be implemented in your loyalty platform of choice.

 To provide you with practical insights, the guide concludes with the five best examples of loyalty program tiers implemented by successful businesses.
 These real-world examples will inspire you to design your own tiered loyalty scheme tailored to your unique needs and client's expectations.